Is Decentralized Finance Actually Decentralized? An Interdisciplinary Framework Integrating Network Theory, Agent-Based Simulation, and Longitudinal Evidence from Aave, GHO Issuance, and Cross-Chain Expansion: Literature Review

 A commonly adopted notion in social network analysis is the core-periphery structure, which presents two qualitatively distinct components: “core” nodes that are densely connected, and “periphery” nodes that are loosely connected to the core members but not necessarily to each other \cite{gallagher2021}.
 The core-periphery structure enables us to compare and analyze the properties of the two types of nodes more accurately and efficiently under different contexts structurally and functionally \cite{csermely2013}.
-This capability also allows it to be widely applied in the financial field along with SNA. \citet{sui2019} constructed a core-periphery interbank network that distinguishes financial banks by balance sheet size and connections to investigate the financial contagion.
+SNA has already been widely applied to study financial networks.
+For example, \citet{sui2019} compares the resilience between core-peripheral networks and complete networks by analyzing the financial contagion of interbank networks. \citet{barucca2016} proposes methods to identify different network architectures including bipartite and the core-periphery structure in the case of the interbank network.
 In the cryptocurrency market, the core-periphery structure of stable assets based on liquidity and capital inferred by a network feature has been examined to study the market impact and evolution \cite{polovnikov2020}.

 A variety of algorithms have been developed by scholars for extracting the core-periphery structure \cite{malliaros2019}, which differ typologically based on their definitions of the nature of the network and the way in which core and peripheral nodes are connected.
 The most popular is the Borgatti-Everett (BE) algorithm, which partitions the network into a central hub with interlacing nodes and a periphery radiating outward from the hub \cite{borgatti2000}. \citet{cucuringu2016} detected the core-periphery structure through spectral methods and geodesic paths based on the transportation networks.
 In addition to the classical two-block methods, there exist algorithms that build a continuous spectrum between a core and a periphery which have been applied in examples related to collaboration, voting, transportation, etc. \cite{boyd2010,rombach2017,rossa2013}.
 The continuous structure enables the exploration of network components and features that are not apparently categorized as core or periphery \cite{rombach2017}.
 Considering that there may be more than one core-periphery pair in the network, \citet{kojaku2017,kojaku2018a,kojaku2018b} propose scalable algorithms to detect multiple core-periphery groups in a network and demonstrate their application in networks of political blogs and airports.